The Ultimate Top 10 Cape Town Adventures List

 Experience some of Cape Town’s beautiful ocean on a sea kayak.
 Simons Town is a rich historical area and has stunning views over False Bay.
 It is also home to the naval base as well as boat and yacht lovers.

 By kayak, you get in touch with them on a different level.
 Awesome Cape Town adventures right there!

-Come and enjoy all that the beautiful Cape has to offer.
-Not only will your days be adventure packed, but you will get to experience the incredible cuisine, warm South African people and cultural diversity.
+Come and enjoy all that beautiful Cape Town South Africa has to offer.
+Not only will your days be adventure packed, but you will get to experience the incredible cuisine, warm South African people, and cultural diversity.

-Other useful resources:
+Other useful resources

 About the Author

-Different cultures, exotic food, new adventures and ever changing landscapes, are what make my soul explode.
+Different cultures, exotic food, new adventures, and ever-changing landscapes, are what make my soul explode.
 I love to share my stories so others know that the life they seek is not beyond their reach.